anki-code/xonsh-cheatsheet/README.md

 ### My fancy prompt in zsh is super duper!
 Why xonsh?

 The fancy and overenergy prompt is the tip of iceberg.
 You still live in the 90th years with sh-syntax language.
-We love the xonsh entirely: sane language, extensions, lambdas, history, and more and more :)
+We love the xonsh entirely: sane language, extensions, lambdas, history, tab completion, and more, and more :)

+### Xonsh has an issues!
+Why xonsh?

+In comparing with the 15-20 years old shells yeah, xonsh is a 5 years old young man.
+But we use it for this 5 years day by day to solve our tasks with success and happiness :)

 # Thank you!